eandablo/lubritech/README.md

 # About TRIBOPLEX

 TRIBOPLEX is a website desgined to promote a fictitous company which offers bespoke solutions for industry facing tribological problems.
 The scope of TRIBOPLEX covers a different variety of industries from food to high demanding mechanical applications, which makes it unique.
+In order to convince BB2 users that TRIBOPLEX is the best option to find a solution, the webpage must convey the following:
+- Knowledge of subject
+- Resources
+- Quality
+- Experience
+- Easy to contact

-In order to properly convey to BB2 users the capacity of TRIBOPLEX to offers cost effective solutions the website contains three webpages: Home, applications and queries.
+In order to properly convey the message to BB2 users the capacity of TRIBOPLEX to offers cost effective solutions the website contains three webpages: Home, applications and queries.
 Characteristics of each page will be presented in detail below.
-The website is responsive down to screen of 350 px wide.
+The website is responsive down to screens with 350px wide.

-The last update to this file was: **May 11th, 2023**

-## Website structure
+## Website skeleton

 Wireframes were designed using Balsamiq.